Math Resources and Ideas for Upper Elementary Teachers

 It’s easy to spend most of your time helping students who are struggling, but you can’t ignore those who master long division early.
 Be sure to create a few challenges for those students as well.
 Mine love my LOOOOOOONNNGGG DIVISION challenge where they can attempt to see how many digits they can divide.
 It has become quite the competition!
 By the end of the unit, my entire outside wall is filled with division problems from floor to ceiling!

-Tip #6: Go Digital with Boom Cards™
+Tip #6: Go Digital With Boom Cards™

 Since much of our current and future testing will be online, students need exposure to digital resources.
 Those who are just getting the hang of long division by hand may struggle with transitioning to a digital platform.
 Therefore, it’s important to be selective when going digital.